fuzoh/PICS/docs/techdoc/techdoc.md

 # Technical documentation

-We found here the technical documentation of the app, this part is for developers who whant to understant the fundations of the app, and how the componenets interacts.
+We found here the technical documentation of the app, this part is for developers who whant to understand the fundations of the app, and how the componenets interacts.

 ## Summary